dominicarrojado/dominicarrojado.github.io/posts/how-to-setup-local-development-for-mjml-framework.md

 This command will open your default browser and go to `http://localhost:8080/src/`.
 If it doesn't, you can do it yourself too.
 You should be able to see the page with the text `Hello World` displayed on your browser.
 If you end up seeing the directory of `/src/`, just refresh the page and you should see your email template.
 This is the `index.html` served by our local server.

-Now go back to Visual Studio Code and try do make some changes in the `index.mjml` file.
+Now go back to Visual Studio Code and try to make some changes in the `index.mjml` file.

 ```html
 ...